 Super Nintendo Land is small and popular.
 That means that it can get incredibly crowded.
 Lines can get long for each of the challenges.
 The best way to beat the crowds is to be an early bird or a night owl.
 The shortest lines at during Early Access or in the last hour of park opening.

 Purchase Early Access a few weeks ahead of your visit.
 That will allow you to enter the land one hour before the park (and land) opens to everyone else.
-You can experience the ride, grab a reservation for Toadstool Café and complete all the challenges without having to wait forever.
+You can experience the ride, grab a reservation for Toadstool Café and complete all the challenges without having to wait in long lines.
 Once the crowds enter, the land will quickly become packed — especially the interactive games.

 Be a night owl.
 Visit at the end of the night for much shorter lines.
 If you want to ride Mario Kart, keep in mind that if the ride breaks down late you might miss your only chance to ride.
 So don't save your only ride for the end.